How to Install Microsoft Edge on Ubuntu (26.04, 24.04, 22.04)

 Update Microsoft Edge on Ubuntu

-The simplest way to ensure all software on your system, including Microsoft Edge, is up-to-date is by running the following commands:
+The simplest approach updates all software on your system, including Microsoft Edge:

 sudo apt update